bytes-zone/elo-anything/README.md

 3. I can see the rankings as I'm making choices.
 4. There's still no undo, but I can add it if I find that it's really a problem!
 (So far I haven't.)

+## Other Implementations

+Urs Ganse has made a TUI version of ELO Anything in Common Lisp, available at [github.com/ursg/eloTodo](https://github.com/ursg/eloTodo).
+It is intended to be compatible with the save files produced by the web version.

 ## Building

 You don't have to build anything.